bahrus/trans-render/deprecated/README.md

 This can leave the template markup quite pristine, but it does mean that the separation between the template and the binding instructions will tend to require looking in two places, rather than one.
 And if the template document structure changes, separate adjustments may be needed to keep the binding rules in sync.
 Much like how separate css style rules often need adjusting when the document structure changes.

-## The core library
+## The core libraries

+This package contains two core libraries.

-The core library, transform.js, is a tiny (1.2k gzip/minified), 'non-committal' library that simply allows us to map css matches to user-defined functions.
+The first, lib/transform.js, is a tiny (1.2k gzip/minified), 'non-committal' library that simply allows us to map css matches to user-defined functions.

+In addition, this package contains a fairly primitive library for defining custom elements, lib/define.js, which can be combined with lib/transform.js via lib/TemplMgmt*.js.

+The package xtal-element builds on this package, and the documentation on defining custom elements, with trans-rendering in mind, is documented there [TODO].

+So the rest of this document will focus on the trans-rendering aspect, leaving the documentation for xtal-element to fill in the missing details regarding how lib/define.js works.

+## value-add by trans-rendering

-Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in our code.
+The first value-add proposition lib/transform.js provides, is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in our code.
 However, by itself, transform.js is not a complete solution, if you are looking for declarative syntax.
 That will come with the ability to extend transform.js, which will be discussed below.

 The CSS matching the core transform.js supports simply does multi-matching for all (custom) DOM elements within the scope.